rehna-jp/Provena/READMe.md

 ## ✨ Our Solution

-TrustChain creates a **decentralized trust layer** for global commerce by:
+Provena creates a **decentralized trust layer** for global commerce by:

 ### 🤖 AI-Powered Verification
 - Autonomous agents verify every checkpoint